Instant pot black beans:

 I love making beans from scratch, but they require too much of my time these days.
 I often never remember to soak them overnight, nor do I have time for babysitting them on the stove all day!
 The last time I made beans from scratch without a pressure cooker was before I had kids, hah!

 So, I use my instant pot to make these creamy little black beans.
 The cooking time is perfect, so the beans will be tender but not mushy, over-cooked or split.
 Well, a few beans may split, but that is normal and true for any canned varieties, too.
+These are great in my black bean quesadillas.

 No soak black beans: